 If BPA approves «Customer Name»’s request to terminate its RSS purchase election, then «Customer Name» shall pay any charges that BPA determines are applicable as a result of the termination under this section 3.3.
 BPA shall calculate and «Customer Name» shall pay such charges pursuant to the applicable Power Rate Schedules and GRSPs.
-If an RSS purchase election for a Specified Resource is terminated, «Customer Name» may not purchase RSS for such resource for two Rate Periods.
+If an RSS purchase election for a Specified Resource is terminated, «Customer Name» may not purchase RSS for such resource for the two Rate Periods immediately following such termination.

 Option 1: Include the following if customer does not elect to purchase Capacity Service for any of its resources.
 Use Option 1 for all customers in July 2026 Amendment.